jackovsky8/universal-test-tool/docs/lifecycle/substitution.md

 - float
 - str
 - bool
-- round(x) - where x is the number of decimals
+- round:x - where x is the number of decimals

 ### Errors